Using VB.NET with ADU USB Data

 The zip file, AduHid-Eg-VB-Net.ZIP, contains a sample Visual

-the automated upgrade tool provided with Visual Studio dot net.
+the automated upgrade tool provided with VB2010.

 All source code is provided so that you may review details that